Revd George Mwaura

 At heart, I am a traditional ecumenist, who passionately believes in the unity of the Church.
 I value the freedom of others to worship God in their traditions and to respect my position as we collaborate in the effort to unite our Lord’s Church here on earth.

-I am married to Christine and we have two adult children: Lancia our first born is 28, she works and lives in Abingdon Oxford and Jordan, who is 23, lives and works in London.
+I am married to Christine and we have two adult children: Lancia our first born works and lives in Abingdon Oxford and Jordan lives and works in London.

 I enjoy gardening, golf, walking, cooking, reading, and travelling abroad.